View our brochure

 Stay on campus for one action-packed week, interact with the faculty, practice your clinical skills, hear from current students and residents to get a real-life jump on your journey to medical school.

-Please note that the deadline for applications is now extended to April 15th.
-There is a limited number of seats.
+Seats are limited and applications are reviewed as they are submitted.
+It is in your best interest to submit your application as soon as possible.
 Incomplete applications will not be reviewed.
-Please refer to application checklist to ensure that it is complete prior to submitting.
+Please refer to the application checklist to ensure that it is complete prior to submitting.

 For more information, please contact: